What to Do in Milos, Greece: 3 Days of Fishing Villages

 Only accessible via boat, Kleftiko—from the Greek word "kleftis" meaning thief or bandit—is the most unique experience Milos has to offer.
 These dramatic white rock formations and secluded coves were used by 17th and 18th century Aegean Sea pirates.
 A natural shelter with excellent vantage points throughout the maze-like geography to spot incoming ships, it was the perfect hideout.

-Today this limestone labyrinth can be explored via half or full-day tours, like the excursion I embarked on with Delfinia Milos Boat Tours.
-Departing from Paralia Kipos, the first stop is typically Gerontas Beach, which is similarly only reachable via boat.
+Today, this limestone labyrinth can be explored via half or full-day tours, like the excursion I embarked on with Delfinia Milos Boat Tours.
+Sailboat tours seem to skew towards a younger, party crowd whereas the traditional boats like the one I boarded generally contain a more family-friendly, older demographic.
+Departing from Paralia Kipos a mere 8 minutes from Provatas Beach, the first stop is typically Gerontas Beach, which is similarly only reachable via boat.
 This swim and snorkel stop offers a deep cave to explore, or you can backstroke all the way to the beach if so inclined.

 30 minutes later it’s time to head to Kleftiko, where the majority of the time is spent sunbathing, cliff jumping, swimming through caverns and tunnels, and snorkeling in the brilliantly turquoise water if you happen to bring goggles.
 It’s hard to describe how staggering these structures are up close, so you’ll just have to see them for yourself!